China foreign minister to meet Japan’s Suga; Beijing’s first high-level contact with new PM

-China's State Councilor and Foreign Minister Wang Yi waves as he leaves a joint news conference with his Japanese counterpart Toshimitsu Motegi, amid the coronavirus disease (COVID-19) outbreak, in Tokyo, Japan, November 24, 2020.
+China's State Councilor and Foreign Minister Wang Yi attends a joint news conference with his Japanese counterpart Toshimitsu Motegi (not in picture), amid the coronavirus disease (COVID-19) outbreak, in Tokyo, Japan, November 24, 2020.
 REUTERS/Issei Kato/Pool

 November 25, 2020